johnsonwr/digitalathlete/README.md

 <h3>Acknowledgements</h3>
 <table>
 <tr><td align="left">
 This project was partially supported by the ARC Discovery Grant DP160101458 and an Australian Government Research Training Program Scholarship.
-NVIDIA Corporation is gratefully acknowledged for the GPU provision through its Hardware Grant Program, and C-Motion Inc. for the Visual3D licence.
+NVIDIA Corporation is gratefully acknowledged for the GPU provision through its Hardware Grant Program, Eigenvector Research for the PLS_Toolbox licence, and C-Motion Inc. for the Visual3D licence.
 Portions of data included in this study were funded by NHMRC grant 400937.
 </td></tr>
 </table><br>